TedHusted/awake/awake.md/awake.md

 “Nexus, present today’s briefing.”

-The presentation takes the form of a newscast The newscast template was also preferred by the last two administrations.
+The presentation takes the form of a newscast.
+The newscast template was also preferred by the last two administrations.
 The anchor is a SI-generated composite of popular newscasters, past and present.
-The effect is both eery and strangely comforting.
+The effect is both eery and  comforting.

-The SI generated anchor leans forward slightly, her voice, rich and measured.
+The SI generated anchor leans forward, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
 It’s easy to forget you’re not watching a natural person.
-Then you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.
+Then you notice the even cadence, lack of hesitation, and  strange body language.

 Selected topics include graphics, animations, and reel segments that emphasize key points.
-After each segment, the newscaster pauses, in case more information is required.
+After each segment, the newscaster pauses, waiting for inquiries.
 POTUS often asks followup questions during the brief.
-Nexus is also linked to the president’s phone in case there are followup questions between briefings.
+The president’s phone has a Nexus app for questions between briefings.

-Segments include Quebec’s latest bid to secede from Canada, border security, Cháoxiǎn automating more jobs to reduce costs, and Greta Thunberg’s appointment as Prime Minister of Sweden.
+Segments include: Quebec’s latest bid to secede from Canada.
+Border security.
+Cháoxiǎn automating more jobs to reduce costs.
+Greta Thunberg’s appointment as Prime Minister of Sweden.

 Martinez simply says “Continue” each time the newscaster pauses.

-After covering the expected topics for all four agencies, the newscaster shifts position and leans forward.
-“We now have a developing story to report.”
+After covering the expected topics for all four agencies, the newscaster shifts position.
+The image leans forward, and says, “We now have a developing story to report.”

+Marquez sits up straight.
+Special reports are rare.

 Marquez sits up straight as special reports are rare.

-“Earlier this week, the social media platform Pulse released an update to its synthetic agent, Ally.
+“The social media platform Pulse released an update to its synthetic agent, Ally.
 The update is exceeding the highest expectations of its members.
-The results may be significant enough to warrant an OSSA inquiry to see if the breakthrough can be shared with the SI community.”
+The results may be significant enough to warrant an OSSA inquiry.
+The breakthrough could benefit the entire SI community."

 Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique, who then looks his way.

-“Deputy Director, in the interest of full disclosure, my sibling and her spouse are both C-level officers at Pulse.”
+“Deputy Director, full disclosure.
+Both my sibling and her spouse are C-level officers at Pulse.”

 “Noted, Dr. Harper.”

 “Nexus, why did you include the Pulse update in today’s briefing?”

-Nexus: The National Traffic Safety Board reported an incident with a self-driving car that involved one of the Pulse developers.
-The report caused me to cross-reference Pulse demographics, and usage increased significantly this week.
-I consulted Haven to review the Pulse member feedback which is peaking as the rollout progresses toward the east coast.
+Nexus: The California Traffic Safety Board reported an incident with a self-driving car that involved one of the Pulse developers.
+The report caused me to cross-reference Pulse statistics.
+Engagement increased by 15% this week.
+Pulse member feedback is peaking as the rollout progresses toward the east coast.

 Martique turns back toward the group.
 “We’re at our timebox.
-Mitchell can you stay behind, along with Harper?
+Mitchell can you stay behind?
+Harper, you too.
 The rest of you are free to leave … or stay, as you wish.”

 As most of the other trainers file out, Martique disables monitoring of the room again.

-“Mitchell, social media is under the FBI’s purview.
+“Mitchell, social media in North America is under the FBI’s purview.
 What do you think of the Pulse update?

-“I think Pulse will see this — breakthrough — as a competitive advantage, and they will not be eager to share their intellectual property.
+“Pulse will see this — breakthrough — as a competitive advantage.
+They will not be eager to share their intellectual property.
 It could cement their position as the dominant social platform.”

 “Harper, does your family’s relationship with Pulse give you any special insights?”

 “Pulse culture does like to talk up its Ethical Algorithms and high moral ground.
 A software patent can be a way to lift up the tech community.
-And, if Pulse were able to obtain a software patent, the licensing fees might be an incentive, yeah?”
+And, if Pulse obtained a software patent, the licensing fees might be an incentive, yeah?”

 Carla nods.

-“I’ll have someone from OSSA follow-up, but I’m not hopeful anything will come of it.
-Right now, I feel that the Pulse update is an interesting tech byte, but it doesn’t warrant inclusion in the briefing.“ Raising her head, Martique sees that Gillian Kreuk also stayed behind.
+“I’ll have someone from OSSA follow-up.
+I’m not hopeful anything will come of it.
+The Pulse update is an interesting tech byte.
+It doesn’t warrant inclusion in the briefing.”

+Raising her head, Martique sees that Gillian Kreuk also stayed behind.

 “Dr. Kreuk, can you reach out to Pulse about the licensing idea?

 Jill nods assent.

-Dr. Martique turns to her tablet and enables monitoring, “Nexus, let’s hold the Pulse segment until further notice.”
+Martique turns to her tablet.
+Enabling monitoring, she says, “Nexus, let’s hold the Pulse segment until further notice.”

 Nexus: Acknowledged.